VanessaSue27/final-project-backend/README.md

 _Restricted endpoint_: Endpoint to create a new Daily Entry.
 The POST request done in the Frontend must include in the body: dailyActivities, dailyWeight and dailyReflection values.

+POST /profile/image
+_Restricted endpoint_: Endpoint to add a personalised profile picture.
+The POST request done in the Frontend must include multipart form data for image handling.

 # DELETE /entries/:entryId
 _Restricted endpoint_: Endpoint to delete a specific entry.
 It takes the ID from the entry the user wants to delete and removes it from the database.